Please log in to enable download of course documents.

 Types of teaching: Traditional lecturing is mixed with problem solving and group exercises.
 Two sets of experimental and numerical laboratory assignments are included.
 All sessions are scheduled.

-The assignments and each of the laboratory report receive written feedback and has to be approved for passing the course with grade 3.
-Assignment 1 can maximum give 20 points, and the laboratory reports can each give a maximum of 40 points.
+Grading: The assignment and each of the laboratory report receive written feedback and must be approved for passing the course with grade 3.
+Assignment A1 can maximum give 20 points, and the laboratory reports can each give a maximum of 40 points.
 On each assignment, 50% is required for passing the course with grade 3.
 The final grade of the course is based on the total number of points: Fail < 50 p.
 Grade 3: 51-69 p.
 Grade 4: 70-89 p.
 Grade 5: 90-100 p.